waco-org/waco-python/README.md

 An opinionated Ansible role that allows you to perform system and/or source Python installations and to complement them by creating custom virtualenv's and installing Ansible, Mercurial or Sphinx.
-Supported distributions are the currently maintained releases of the Red Hat family and derivatives.
-At this time tests are run on Rocky Linux 8, CentOS 7, Fedora 35 and Fedora 34.
+Supported distributions are the currently maintained releases of the Red Hat family and derivatives, and of the Ubuntu LTS variants.
+At this time tests are run on Rocky Linux 8, CentOS 7, Fedora 35, Fedora 34, Ubuntu 20.04 and Ubuntu 18.04.

 Requirements